esztermazi/code-of-the-sprints-front-end/README.md

 They have to choose an avatar on the index page, after that they are free to start their journey.

-They can personalize it more by select a theme:
+They can personalize it more by select a theme:</br>
 ⚬ [Shire](https://en.wikipedia.org/wiki/Shire)</br>
 ⚬ [Mordor](https://en.wikipedia.org/wiki/Mordor)</br>
 ⚬ [Gondor](https://en.wikipedia.org/wiki/Gondor)</br>